 Product roadmap and revenue operations

-Industry analysis shows pricing experiments that focus on LTV/cohort segmentation outperform simple conversion-boost tests for long-term revenue.
+> Some industry analysis suggests that pricing experiments focusing on LTV/cohort segmentation may outperform simple conversion-boost tests for long-term revenue.

 | Strategy | Hypothesis | Required Sample Size | Success Metric |